una/una.github.io/_posts/blog/2022-06-20-style-queries.md

 ## 1. Immediate parent style queries

-As of this week's CSSWG resolution (June 22,2022), elements sre [style containers by default](https://github.com/w3c/csswg-drafts/issues/7066#issuecomment-1163348533).
+As of this week's CSSWG resolution (June 22,2022), elements are [style containers by default](https://github.com/w3c/csswg-drafts/issues/7066#issuecomment-1163348533).
 This means you can query an immediate parent to apply styles to a child.
 One example of where you would want to use an immediate parent style query is with inline text styling.

 Say you want to make something stand out inline, <i>like an italicised quote in a paragraph</i>.
 The previous sentence is italic, and wrapped in an <code>&lt;i&gt;</code> tag.